What have Governors done this year (2025)?

-The Chair of the Governing Body, David Borland, writes:
+The Chair of the Governing Body (GB), David Borland, writes:

 Work the Governing Body (GB) has undertaken includes:

 · Continuing to support a clear faith and community school vision based on Proverbs Chap 22 v 6.
 The Whalley Way recognises that we are all on a journey starting with the culture and ethos to ensure that this is an inclusive school providing equality of opportunity for all its pupils and staff.
-Three strands have been given particular attention, they are Love, Appreciation and Achievement
+The recent Statutory Inspection of Faith Schools confirmed that Whalley CE Primary School is enabling pupils and adults to flourish within a loving and caring environment

-· Continuing to identity and promote training needs to ensure that governors are upskilled and aware of new initiatives both at local and national level.
-The use of Governor Hub, a new computer system facilitates this.
+· Continuing to identify and promote training needs to ensure that governors are upskilled and aware of new initiatives both at local and national level.
+The use of the Governor Hub computer system facilitates this.

-· Ensuring accountability by engaging with parents/guardians, holding the SLT to account for educational performance and for staff performance management and contributing to school self-evaluation.
+· Holding the SLT to account for educational performance and ensuring the management of staff performance as well as contributing to school self-evaluation.

-· Maintaining a school fit for purpose and providing staff with professional development opportunities, in particular, mindfulness and wellbeing support.
+· Maintaining a school fit for purpose and providing staff with professional development opportunities, in particular, mindfulness, inclusiveness and wellbeing support.

-· Maintaining a Safeguarding and Child Protection Policy fit for purpose, and keeping abreast of online filtering and monitoring with follow up procedures in place.
+· Maintaining a Safeguarding and Child Protection Policy fit for purpose and keeping abreast of online filtering and monitoring with follow up procedures in place.
+Ensuring that governors keep up to date with the annual DoE publication Keeping Children Safe in Education (KCSIE)

-· Receiving a HT report regarding the small number of suspensions and discussing appropriate action as to what works to achieve the zero target.
+· Receiving a HT report regarding the small number of suspensions and discussing appropriate action as to what works to achieve a zero target.

 · Monitoring the school website: www.whalleyprimary.co.uk to ensure that it is informative and Ofsted compliant.

-· Considering with the Headteacher (HT) the recent Pupil Questionnaire to ensure that we celebrate what we do well and what we can do better.
+· Considering with the Headteacher (HT) the recent Staff Questionnaire to ensure that we celebrate what we do well together and what we can do better.

 · Working closely with our professional clerk to ensure that meetings are timely and effective.

-· Managing the financial situation to avoid setting a deficit budget in a challenging scenario where it has been necessary to use part of our reserves despite a full intake of 45 pupils joining the school in the reception year.
+· Continuing to have oversight of the financial situation to avoid setting a deficit budget in a challenging scenario even though a full intake of 45 pupils joined the school this year.

-· Continuing to receive in depth termly reports (including attendance data currently at 96.1% compared with nationally at 94.6%) from the Headteacher as we monitor the School Development Plan prioritising Teaching and Learning and the Progress/Achievement of all pupils.
+· Continuing to receive in depth termly reports from the Headteacher as we monitor the School Development Plan prioritising Teaching and Learning and the Progress/Achievement of all pupils.

-· Monitoring the various improvement and repair projects, for example, the school library
+· Monitoring the various improvement and repair projects, for example, the school foyer

 · Attending virtual Chairs’ Forum, run by Lancashire, to keep up to date with current affairs.